maudhaugland/booktypes/_posts/2021-11-15-russia-and-other-worlds.md

 image: ../uploads/michael-parulava-l4jrg4c7928-unsplash.jpg
 title_color: "#ffffff"
 comments: false
+tags:
+  - Design
+  - Books
+  - Publishing
+  - Culture
 ---
-How much has the communist Soviet era shaped our view of the modern Russian aesthetic?
 Why do certain typefaces just look Russian?
 And why do covers of translated books so often try to imitate our perception of the country the book is from?

 ![](../uploads/20211122171309_img_3211.jpg "Other Worlds: Peasants, Pilgrims, Spirits, Saints by Teffi")